All Episodes

 Two different ways of doing things.

-And the man will start to argue with the woman's robot, and the woman will start arguing with the man's robot.
+And the man will start to argue with the woman's robot and the woman will start arguing with the man's robot.

 You can see where I'm going with this, right?

-Like, oh, don't you listen to him.
+Like, oh, don't you listen to him?

-Oh, he's wrong.
+No, he's wrong.

 You have to listen to me.

-You're gonna do it my way.
+You're going to do it my way.

 Here's how you fold the clothes.